kasirgalabs/ERIC/README.md

 ### 1. Instruction-Level Full Encryption ###

+### 2. Instruction-Level Partial Encryption ###

+### 3. Memory-Level Encryption ###

 We can use `--enckeyall` flag to encrypt all rv32i, rv32m, rv32a, rv32f, rv32d, rv64i, rv64m, rv64a, rv64f, rv64d, rvc quadrant 0, rvc quadrant 1 and rvc quadrant 2 instructions.
+(Not supported RSA encryption for now.)

 **Usage of the flag:**
 ```bash